Live video - Biden addresses the nation on the Israel attack

 Updated October 10, 2023 at 3:03 PM ET

-President Biden called Hamas's attack on Israel "pure unadulterated evil," as he vowed to "stand with Israel."
+President Biden called Hamas' attack on Israel "pure unadulterated evil," as he vowed, "We stand with Israel."

-Hamas militants attacked Israel Saturday, killing more than 900 people, including at least 14 Americans.
-Israel has responded with a siege and heavy bombing of the Gaza Strip.
+Hamas militants attacked Israel on Saturday, killing more than 900 people, including at least 14 Americans.
+Israel has respondedwith a siege and heavy bombing of the Gaza Strip.

 "Like every nation in the world, Israel has the right to respond — indeed has a duty to respond — to these vicious attacks," Biden said.